 Our organisation

-Grandma’s Soup Foundation facilitates events for the elderly.
+Grandma’s Soup facilitates events for the elderly.
 In every city that we organise our weekly cooking session, a local student board is responsible for running the end-to-end operations.

 Meet our team